How do we apply for a grant?

 What can I use core support funds for?

 Core support is unrestricted funding that enables an organization to carry out its mission by strengthening organizational capacity and sustainability.
-It can be used to underwrite administrative infrastructure and/or to maintain core programs and essential staff.
+It can be used, for example, to underwrite administrative infrastructure, implement a strategic plan, build or strengthen organizational capacity, and/or to maintain core programs and essential staff.

 I am a current grantee with an active grant.
 Can I now apply for another grant?

 Weingart Foundation’s policy allows an agency to have only one active grant at a time (an active grant is one in which the final report has not yet been submitted and grant funds have not been fully expended).
-Due to the overwhelming demand for grant requests, generally, grantees must wait one year from the end of their grant period before being able to re-apply for a new Foundation grant.
-However, core support grantees may receive up to two consecutive core support grants before the one-year wait rule is applied.
+Due to the overwhelming demand for grant dollars, generally, grantees must wait one year from the end of their grant period before re-applying for a new Foundation grant.
+However, core support grantees may receive up to two consecutive core support grants and Small Grant Program grantees may receive up to two consecutive Small grants before the one-year wait rule is applied.
 Please note that the Foundation generally does not approve grants to organizations on a continuing annual basis.

 Does Weingart Foundation provide “emergency” grants through an expedited process?

 We do not have an expedited grant review process to assist organizations facing an “emergency” situation.
 Please also note that core support is not intended as emergency funding to keep organizations from going out of business.
-Agencies seeking core support will apply and follow our regular grant process and timeline, which begins with the submission of a letter of inquiry (LOI), followed by an invitation to submit a full application.
-Agencies seeking a small grant (up to $25,000) may apply through the Small Grant Program.
+Agencies seeking core support should apply and follow our regular grant process and timeline, which begins with the submission of a letter of inquiry (LOI).
+Agencies seeking a small grant (up to $25,000) may apply through the Small Grant Program, though applicants should first review the program guidelines to determine eligibility.
 Although the Small Grant Program application process is slightly faster than the Regular Grant Program, it is not an “emergency” grant program.

 Is Weingart Foundation still funding new program development or expansion requests?